NovoG93/sjtu_drone/README.md

 cd .. && rosdep install -r -y --from-paths src --ignore-src --rosdistro $ROS_DISTRO && colcon build --packages-select-regex sjtu*
 ```

+To use the playground.world file (as depicted below) make sure to install the common gazebo models, for more see the [Readme in sjtu_drone_description](./sjtu_drone_description/README.md).

 ## Drone Topics

 ### Sensors